linux0uid/gentoo-overlay/Readme.md

-﻿# gentoo FLOSS (Free/Libre and Open Source Software) overlay.
+﻿# gentoo FLOSS overlay
+(Free/Libre and Open Source Software)

 ## Description
 This overlay includes only those programs that are "free" ("libre") and "open source" at the same time.

 ## Installation